 DO I QUALIFY?

-You’ll need a quantitative degree, such as maths, statistics, data science, computer science or engineering – a minimum 2:1 (achieved or predicted), experience with a coding language and an ability to understand, analyse and transform data.
+You’ll need a quantitative degree, such as maths, statistics, data science, computer science or engineering, experience with a coding language and an ability to understand, analyse and transform data.

 A flair for analytical and logical problem solving is essential, alongside strong numerical skills.
 These are client-facing roles that entail interpreting and translating client requirements into workable solutions that bring business benefits.
 So you’ll also need excellent communication skills, both verbal and written, including the ability to articulate numerical concepts to a non-numerical audience.

-Applications for our Edinburgh programme are now open and close on 5th January 2021.
+Applications are now open and close on 27 April 2021.
+If you are successful, you will need to be available for a 21 June or 12 July start date.
 Places are filled on a first-come, first-served basis - please apply early to avoid disappointment.

 WHERE WILL I BE BASED?

 You’ll need to be prepared to travel as client projects could take you anywhere in the country – or even the world – though you will be aligned to a base at one of our main office locations in London.

 Training is a key priority on the Analytics Graduate Programme.
 You’ll begin your career as part of the Accenture Consulting Group with the rest of your community on a week-long induction.